emberjs/rfcs/text/0000-deprecate-ember-assign.md

 ## Transition Path

-The transision path is quite straightforward: devs will replace `Ember.assign` with `Object.assign`.
+The transition path is quite straightforward: devs will replace `Ember.assign` with `Object.assign`.

 ## How We Teach This